Things to do before leaving your home unoccupied in the Tropics:

 7. Cover/block all drains…. sink drains, floor drains, etc. Put magazines over the floor drains & shower and tub drains, a bit/ball of wire screen/mesh in the kitchen and bath sink drains to stop:

 Some people advise pouring enough mineral oil on top of the water in drains to stop evaporation and to stop mosquito breeding.
-We don’t know how well this works, but it sounds good.
+We don’t know how well this works, but it sounds like a good solution.

-8. Solution to diving cockroaches?
+8. Solution to diving-swimming cockroaches?
 Saran Wrap the toilet bowl.
 It stops the mosquitos from breeding and blocks the roaches from their super-highways…

 9. Saran Wrap the top of the toilet tank (under the lid) to keep mosquitoes from breeding in the toilet tank water.

-10. Either shut off each toilet’s water supply valve or close the valve between the tinaco and the house, since many toilets slowly leak – or at least shut off the water supply valves at each toilet….
+10. Either shut off each toilet’s water supply valve or close the valve between the tinaco and the house, since many toilets slowly leak (at the valve in the bottom of the toilet tank) – or at least shut off the water supply valves at each toilet….

 Note: shutting off the water to & from the tinaco might be a problem if you have a caretaker watering plants, etc. – but it does discourage Semana Santa and Summer Vacation party-ers from using your patio and pool for their fun.

-11. Shut off, empty and clean the fridge and prop the door open to keep it from molding.
+11. Shut off, empty and clean the fridge and prop the door open to keep it from growing mold.

 12. Prop open the doors on closets, cabinet(?) and open furniture drawers a bit to allow air-flow & discourage mold growth.
 Some caretakers like to leave one or two windows open an inch and to turn on ceiling fans for several hours per week to keep things fresh.